Carlo Matos: Reading series

 Matos is a founding member of Kale Soup for the Soul.
 In 2012, Millicent Borges Accardi started the Kale Soup for the Soul reading series featuring Portuguese-American writers.
 Matos became involved with the group when the first event occurred at Chicago's famous Cultural Center.
 Since then, Kale Soup for the Soul readings have featured over 25 different writers in regional readings in cities such as Albuquerque, San Francisco, Seattle, Iowa City, Providence, Boston and San José—as part of a new wave of Portuguese-American Literature.
 In 2013, there were Kale Soup for the Soul readings at the Mass Poetry Festival in Salem, the Valente Library in Cambridge, and the Portuguese Consulate in Boston.
-There were also readings at Brown University, UMass Dartmouth, and Rhode Island College as well as workshops with local students from Shea High School in Rhode Island.
+There were also readings at Brown University, UMass Dartmouth, University of Toronto, York University, and Rhode Island College as well as workshops with local students from Shea High School in Rhode Island.
 There was also a conference in Lisbon which featured a panel about Portuguese-American Literature as well as a round table with many of the writers who have participated in Kale Soup for the Soul over the years.